Tchang27/MarkovPoem/README.txt

-        In the constructor, uncomment lines 17/18 to use scraper; else, the Markov chain will be built using the text document of emily dickinson's poems Run writer.py to generate phrases and write them to a text file
+        In the constructor, uncomment lines 17/18 to use scraper; else, the Markov chain will be built using the text document of emily dickinson's poems Run writer.py to generate phrases and write them to a text file Can measure accuracy of line generator by running sample_generations()

     Libraries Needed:
     requests